Understanding Asset Pool Division in Family Law Property Settlements

 An asset pool is often referred to as the ‘assets and liabilities’ of a couple.

-It is the sum of all of the resources accumulated by a couple over the course of the marriage or de facto relationship.
+It is the sum of all of the resources accumulated by a couple throughout the marriage or de facto relationship.

 This includes any financial or real property such as the family home, and can also include other items such as shares, trusts, and vehicles.
 The asset pool also includes any debts owned by the couple.